rish987/trackswitch-manuform/README.md

 #### Install the Reset Button (MCU Assembly)

-Cut two female-female-end jumper wires in half, strip away the insulation from the cut ends and solder them to the reset button such that a connection is made between them when the button is pressed (you probably want to use a multimeter to double-check this):
+Cut two socket-socket-end jumper wires in half, strip away the insulation from the cut ends and solder them to the reset button such that a connection is made between them when the button is pressed (you probably want to use a multimeter to double-check this):
 <!--